crudspa/crudspa/doc/Concepts/Contracts.md

 * `Server` depends on `Shared`
 * models, hubs, services, and repositories all build on those same shared definitions

-Some modules also reuse canonical contracts from adjacent modules when the vocabulary is already shared. `Content.Design`, for example, works with `Track` and `Portal` contracts that already live in the display-side shared layer.
+Some modules also reuse canonical contracts from adjacent modules when the vocabulary is already shared. `Content.Design`, for example, authors `Track`, `Portal`, and `Forum` data whose canonical runtime contracts live in `Content.Display.Shared`.
+Campaign, stage, population, message, and activation contracts live in `Content.Messaging.Shared`, where both authoring panes and background delivery work can depend on them without taking a client or server dependency.

 ## Tradeoffs